-Q12 Can I take a leave of absence for more than one year?
+Q14 Can I take a leave of absence for more than one year?
 [Common]

-A12 A leave of absence should be for no more than one year.
+A14 A leave of absence should be for no more than one year.
 If you anticipate that the reason for your leave will continue after one year, you must reapply to extend your leave for no more than one more year.

-Q12 If the reason or taking a leave of absence no longer applies, may I return to the university in the middle of my leave?
+Q15 If the reason or taking a leave of absence no longer applies, may I return to the university in the middle of my leave?
 [Common]

-A12 Yes, you can.
+A15 Yes, you can.
 You must submit a request for reinstatement one month before the date you plan to resume attendance.
 Please note that you must get your main academic supervisor's signature and seal on the request form.

-Q13 Am I automatically re-enrolled when my leave of absence comes to an end?
+Q16 Am I automatically re-instated when my leave of absence comes to an end?
 [Common]

-A13 Yes, you will be automatically reinstated the next day after your leave terminated.
+A16 Yes, you will be automatically reinstated the next day after your leave terminated.
 However, when the leave was due to illness, you will need to submit a medical certificate from your doctor.

-Q14 What are the procedures for dropping out and terminating my enrollment at the university?
+Q17 What are the procedures for terminating my enrollment at the university?
 What happens if I simply stop attending?
 [Common]

-A14 You must submit a request to terminate the enrollment and your student ID card to the Educational Affairs Division at least one month before the date of termination.
+A17 You must submit a request of withdrawal and your student ID card to the Educational Affairs Division at least one month before the date of the withdrawal.
 You will need to get your guarantor's and main academic supervisor's signatures and seals on the forms, so please make sure to have them prepared ahead of time.
 Note, permission will not be granted if you wish to terminate enrollment in the middle of a quarter but have not yet paid the tuition for that quarter.
 (An exception may be made if you terminate enrollment while on leave or for any other reason that your tuition payments have been waived.)
 If you fail to take the required procedures, your name will be removed for the university registry at the end of the academic year.